grocer-of-despair/PortfolioWebsite/README.md

 # Ruairi's Portfolio Website
-A Python Movie Database for displaying information and playing trailers of Movies.
+A Portfolio Webpage for displaying projects completed during Nanodegree.

 ## Description
 This is Project 2 for the Udacity Full Stack Nanodegree.
 I was required to design and develop a responsive webpage based on a rough template, to showcase my projects.
 I was required to include HTML, CSS and optional elements of Javascript.